sjagtapcode/blocks/README.md

 ### Add button
 - Add Button on the right would add a new block with a new ID inside the playground.
-- The new block will get automatically selected.
+- The previously selected box will remain selected

 ### Pause/Play button
 - Pause/Play Button on the right to toggle the keyboard listeners.
 You cannot use the keyboard to move or delete any block.

 ## Optimisation / Future scope
-- There are further optimisations possible on the app by changing blocks data into a different data structure.
 - Even re-renderings on the page can be further reduced.

 `Hope you enjoy the app, I enjoyed a lot creating it!`